unconed/threestrap/README.md

  * `scene`    - Creates the `THREE.Scene`
  * `camera`   - Creates the `THREE.Camera`
  * `render`   - Renders the global scene and camera directly.
+ * `warmup`   - Hide canvas for first few frames to avoid stuttering.

 Additional plug-ins can be added, or the default set can be overridden on a case by case basis.